anpham6/android-docs/source/framework/android.rst

         },
         { // Only "element" is required
           element: "fragment-1",
-          projectId: "sqd1", // Implicit
+          projectId: "project-1", // Implicit once projectId is not "_"
+          resourceQualifier: "port",
-          pathname: "app/src/main/res/layout-hdpi", // Will not be overridden by resourceQualifier "land"
+          pathname: "app/src/main/res/layout-hdpi", // Will not be overridden by resourceQualifier "port"
           filename: "fragment.xml",
           baseLayoutAsFragment: true,
           baseLayoutAsFragment: ["com.example.fragment", "fragment-tag", "document_id"],